moorepants/eng122/content/pages/syllabus.rst

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a regular basis to gauge your performance.
-Keep in mind that **15% is deducted per business day late** on all assignments.
+Keep in mind that **15% is deducted per business day late** on all assignments except for the final report in **100% will be deducted if late**.

 .. class:: table table-striped table-bordered

 ========================== =====
 Classwork                  10%
 Homeworks                  30%
-Midterm Project            20%
+Midterm Project Report     20%
 Final Project Report       30%
 Final Project Presentation 10%
 ========================== =====